-College GPA Calculator allows you to calculate school or college grade point average online.
-Also, you can track and improve your exam grades.
+GPA calculator helps you to calculate your school or college grade point average online.

-Even more, in this article, we will learn about the GPA scale table, how to calculate GPA, and how to use the calculator.
+In this article, you will learn about the GPA scale table, how to calculate GPA, and how to use the GPA Calculator.
 So, stay tuned and keep reading till the end.

 In real life, we heard this term many times when we are in school or college.
-Also, the admission and graduation process totally depends on the GPA marks.
-A good GPA score will help you to get admission to best schools or colleges.
-Now, let's understand the term deeply.
+So, let's understand it in-depth.

 0.0 defines the lowest score, and 4.0 defines the highest score.
 In addition, this type of GPA is known as an "Unweighted GPA".

-But some academics consider Advanced Placement(AP) classes for extra points.
+But some academics consider Advanced Placement(AP) or Honors classes for extra points.
 So, they consider 5.0 as the highest score and it is known as a "Weighted GPA".
-In short, a weighted GPA considers the extra points whereas an unweighted GPA doesn't.

 But you don't need to remember this table all the time.
-Our college GPA calculator will automatically take its values from the table.
-So, no need to enter it manually.
+Our GPA calculator will automatically take the grade point values from the table.
+Therefore, you don't need to enter it manually.

-If you want to learn how to calculate GPA manually, then this is the right section for you.
-Here we will show you the mathematics formula and its calculation with some examples.
+If you want to know how to calculate GPA manually, then this section is for you.
+Here we will discuss some mathematics formulas and its calculation with some examples.

-But before we start, let's know the formula in words first.
+Firstly, let's know the GPA calculation formula in words.

 C = Credit Hours (The hours assigned to a particular course)

-G = Grade Points (You can find it from GPA Table)
+G = Grade Points (You can find it from the GPA Table)

 Basically, there are three operations that we need to perform respectively.

-Now follow the step by step instructions to calculate GPA manually.
+Now follow the step-by-step instructions to calculate the GPA.

-At last, you will get a final Grade Point Average.
+Finally, you will get the final Grade Point Average.

-Now let's take some examples to understand above all points step by step.
+Now let's take some examples to understand the above all points step by step.

-Suppose a student completed 3 courses: Maths with "A" grade, Chemistry with "B+" grade, and Physics with "B" grade.
+Suppose John completed 3 courses: Maths with "A" grade, Chemistry with "B+" grade, and Physics with "B" grade.
 Find out the grade point average.

 |GPA||(31.32 / 9) = 3.48|

-Here firstly, we took the GPA Table to convert letter grades into grade points and then apply the formula.
+Firstly, we will use GPA Scale Table to convert letter grades into grade points and then apply them to the formula.